Eden-Kramer-Lab/loren_frank_data_processing/README.md

 - scipy
 - pandas
 - xarray (only if using features from the saving module)
+- netcdf4 (only if using features from the saving module)

 See [environment.yml](environment.yml) for the most current list of dependencies.